NAS201 Intro Native American Studies

 see more about class types

-• In-person: classes take place at specific times and locations.
-Attendance in person is required.
+• In-Person: Instructional time will happen in-person.
+Class meetings take place at specific times and locations.

-• Remote and online: classes meet remotely with additional online activities required.
+• Online (scheduled meetings) & Online (no scheduled meetings): classes meet remotely with additional online activities required.